GeoMop/MLMC/docs/source/examples_quantity.rst

 =================

 An overview of basic :any:`mlmc.quantity.quantity.Quantity` operations.
-Quantity related classes and functions allow estimate mean and variance of MLMC samples, derive other quantities from original ones and much more
+Quantity related classes and functions allow estimate mean and variance of MLMC samples results, derive other quantities from original ones and much more.

 .. testcode::
     :hide: